-Grants ranging from $25,000 to $60,000 to Southeast Michigan nonprofits and government agencies providing mental health services in eligible counties for activities that build organizational capacity.
-Activities and projects that benefit a major portion of the state will also be considered.
+Grants of $50,000 to Southeast Michigan nonprofit organizations and government agencies providing mental health services in eligible counties for activities that build organizational capacity.
 Mental health services must be a significant part of the work carried out by the applicant organization.
 The Foundation is committed to improving the scope, quality, and delivery of mental health services in Michigan.
 Organizations must deliver mental health care and services in Wayne, Oakland, Macomb, and/or Washtenaw Counties.

 GrantWatch ID#: 158105

 The one-year grant term is January 1, 2022 - December 31, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Andrea M. Cole, Executive Director and CEO

 333 West Fort Street, Suite 1950

 USA: Michigan: Wayne, Oakland, Macomb, and Washtenaw Counties

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga